wbmartin/shrmpl-srv-preview/doc/100-shrmpl-kv-idea.md

 # Shrmpl-KV Summary

 This project will replace a redis server and be backwards compatible with redis commands.
 It will offer a limited number of functions, target smaller implementations (e.g. 3 clients).
+This is a collection of rough notes and thoughts to jump start the technical spec.

 # Desired Outcome